Back to articles

 Conclusion

-Whether you’re a landlord looking to enhance your rental properties, or a renter or flat owner aiming to make EV ownership more convenient, the UK Government’s EV charge point grant offers an excellent opportunity.
-With funding available until 31 March 2026, there’s no better time to act.
+Whether you’re a landlord looking to enhance your rental properties, or a renter or flat owner aiming to make EV ownership more convenient, the UK Government’s grants offer an excellent opportunity.
+With funding now confirmed until 31 March 2027 and increased grant levels from April 2026, this is a strong opportunity to reduce installation costs.

 Voltari is here to help.
 As experts in EV charging solutions, we’ll guide you through the process and provide professional installation services tailored to your needs.
-Contact us today to get started and take advantage of this limited-time opportunity to support a greener future.
+Contact us to discuss your eligibility and plan your installation with confidence.

 Stay informed with our latest articles, including our professional insights, industry trends and developments, and practical tips.